ionic-team/ionic-docs/docs/api/toast.md

 * For toasts with long messages, consider adjusting the `duration` property to allow users enough time to read the content of the toast.

+* If adding buttons to a toast, always provide alternative ways of completing the actions associated with each button.
+This ensures that even if the toast dismisses before a user can read it, they can still complete the actions shown in the toast.

+* Avoid showing a toast with buttons from inside another overlay such as a [modal](./modal).
+Other overlays implement [focus trapping](./modal#focus-trapping) that will prevent screen readers from moving focus to the toast to complete the actions.
+This may be confusing for users since the toast will still be announced by screen readers.
+This is true even if alternative ways of completing the actions associated with each button are implemented.

 ## Interfaces

 ### ToastButton